 If you have ever undertaken an obeisance, face flat in the dust, you will understand how self-importance and dignity naturally give way to the importance of the “other”.
 It is most certainly at the heart of the practice of “presence and acknowledgement”.
 The many pilgrims who undertake such a journey at Fatima and Jasna Góra often attest to a “movement of the heart” that transcends such acts of penance and humility.
 Crawling on hands and knees like a child around the Altar of the Black Madonna moved my heart also.

 The contemplative way of the mystic life reflects this type of journey.
 It is a journey undertaken in response to a call and the touch of “the other”, which emanates from the inner depths of our being.
 To recognise ourselves also as a word of God that has been spoken by the “Word of God”.
 Incarnated in the Jesus event, we come to recognise the sacred nature of all creation.
-It is from this recognition that compassion, mercy, and forgiveness that were taught by Jesus as “The Way”, becomes the surprising reality.
+It is from this recognition that compassion, mercy, and forgiveness which were taught by Jesus as “The Way”, become the surprising reality.

-The contemplative practice of the mystic brings us into a direct awareness of presence, acknowledging the sacredness and beauty of all creation and of every being that shares in gods great “I am”.
+The contemplative practice of the mystic brings us into a direct awareness of presence, acknowledging the sacredness and beauty of all creation and every being that shares in God’s great “I am”.
 Creation and being are seen as a gift of God and so we recognise that each one of us is called to be gifts to each other as we are also called to be gifts to creation and all beings.

 The Magi and their gifts point us ever deeper into the revelation; the revelation of the human face of God and the divine face of humanity.
 The revelation of Love incarnated.

 In the life, death and resurrection of Jesus as man, God, King, and priest made manifest, lies our hope of sharing in that resurrected life.
-This is our shared faith as a Church of hope making Jesus known to the world.
+This is our shared faith as a Church of Hope making Jesus known to the world.
 This is our Truth in the relationship with Jesus.
 This is our light that dispels darkness, fear, indifference, and despair.

-How does this revelation of Love Incarnated change my view of reality, my relationship with others, my way of being in the world?
+How does this revelation of Love Incarnated change my view of reality, my relationship with others, and my way of being in the world?
 What are the gifts that you and I, that each one of us, men and women of goodwill, people of joy and light bring into our communion with Christ and each other?